How often to scarify lawn

 When it comes to scarifying your lawn, the frequency of this maintenance practice depends on several factors that influence the overall health and condition of your turf.
 Understanding these factors can help you determine how often you should scarify your lawn to keep it in optimal condition.

-See also How to whisk without a whisk
+See also How to wash a woolly mammoth pdf

 1. Lawn Type: Different types of lawns require different scarification frequencies.
 For example, cool-season grasses like Kentucky bluegrass and fescue may benefit from scarification once or twice a year, while warm-season grasses like Bermuda grass or zoysia grass may only need scarification once every two to three years.